magiq-tests/magiq-tests/README.md

 # How to use:

-1. Include / Require tape.js, underscore.js, jQuery
+1. Include / Require tape.js, underscore.js OR lodash.js, jQuery
 2. Inlcude library for the visual you want to test.